ylzshaha/ylzshaha.github.io/_posts/2023-4-10-Plaid-CTF-2020-Mojo-Writeup.md

 The above function is the binder of the `SensorProvider` which is responsible for creating an instance of `SensorProviderProxyImpl` and then binding it on the receiver endpoint and finally, storing it in RFH(at [2]).
 And we can see from the code that the RFH will hold the `unique_ptr` of `SensorProviderProxyImpl`.
 It means that when the RFH is destroyed the `SensorProviderProxyImpl` will also be destroyed automatically.
 They will have the same lifespan.

-But it will not always be this situation.
+But it will not always be the same case.
 In some cases, the receiver side of the mojo interface will be wrapped in a **self-owned receiver** with the function [`Mojo::MakeSelfOwnedReceiver`](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/bindings/self_owned_receiver.h;l=22;drc=9db96f40a036ecfdf6ef4498f622cda70a548126).

 > A **self-owned receiver** exists as a standalone object which owns its interface implementation and automatically cleans itself up when its bound interface endpoint detects an error.